ywharton/sql-socialsci/_episodes/06-sql-aggregation.md

 {: .sql}

 > ## Exercise
-> Write a query which returns the min, max and avg number of years farmed as well as a count of the number of records involved
+> Write a query which returns the min, max and avg number of years farmed (A11_years_farm) as well as a count of the number of records involved
-> for the 'A11_years_farm' column for each village in the 'Nhamatanda' district.
+> for the 'A11_years_farm' column for each village (A09_village) in the 'Nhamatanda' district (0A7_district) using the Farms table.
 >
 >
 > > ## Solution